 Jack the Ripper, also known as the Whitechapel Murderer or Leather Apron, became known for operating in the slum areas in and around London’s Whitechapel district.
 Attacks attributed to him typically involved female prostitutes who lived and worked in the area and whose throats were cut prior to him committing some sort of abdominal mutilation.
 In fact, because of the mutilations and removal of internal organs, it was initially suspected the killer had some sort of anatomical or surgical knowledge.

-About 11pm on 30 August, Mary Ann was spotted walking along the Whitechapel Road and shortly after midnight on 31 August she was seen leaving a pub in Brick Lane in Spitalfields.
+About 11pm on 30 August 1888, Mary Ann was spotted walking along the Whitechapel Road and shortly after midnight on 31 August she was seen leaving a pub in Brick Lane in Spitalfields.
 About an hour later she was denied lodging because she lacked the necessary fourpence required for a bed.
 It was at that time that she supposedly stated she would soon earn the money using a new bonnet she had just acquired.
 The last person to see her alive was her roommate Emily Holland.
-Emily saw and spoke to her on the corner of Osborn Street and Whitechapel Road at 2:30am.
+She saw and spoke to Mary Ann on the corner of Osborn Street and Whitechapel Road at 2:30am.
 Mary Ann told Emily that she had earned enough money to pay for her bed three times over but that she had spent it on alcohol.

 “[T]he body was savagely hacked and mutilated.
 The medical man who was called to see the murdered woman, said, ‘he had seen many horrible cases, but never such a brutal affair as this.
 There was a gash under the left ear reaching nearly to the centre of the throat, and another cut apparently starting from the right ear.
 The neck was severed back to the vertebra, which was also slightly injured.
 The abdominal wounds were extraordinary for their length, and the severity with which they had been inflicted.
 One cut extended from the base of the abdomen to the breast bone.’
 Bearing such marks of violence upon her, the unfortunate Mary Ann Nicols was found … Her body was still warm, but life had ebbed away.”

 Initially, because Mary Ann had no identification, no one know who she was but soon a Lambeth workhouse laundry mark on her petticoat allowed detectives to identify her.
-Her murder was also originally linked to two previous murders, those of Emma Elizabeth Smith and Martha Tabram, both of who were prostitutes and numerous newspapers maintained that the murders were somehow connected.
-One paper reported:
+Her murder was also originally linked to two previous murders, those of Emma Elizabeth Smith and Martha Tabram, both of who were prostitutes.
+Numerous newspapers maintained that the murders were somehow connected with the Kinross-shire Advertise reporting:

 “The murder of the unfortunate creature who has been identified as Mary Ann Nicols, bears so strong a resemblance to the two other foul assassinations which have occurred in the same neighbourhood that the police think it likely they were all the work of one individual, or possibly of the same gang of degraded and savage miscreants who blackmail unfortunate women and murder them when their demands for money are denied.”

-About a week and half after Mary Ann’s body was discovered, Annie Chapman’s body, which was also mutilated, was found at 6 am on 8 September in the back yard of 29 Hanbury Street.
+About a week and half after Mary Ann’s body was discovered, the second of Jack the Ripper’s canonical victims was found.
+She was Annie Chapman, and her body was also mutilated and found at 6 am on 8 September in the back yard of 29 Hanbury Street.
 She was the daughter of a soldier and her parents married after she was born.
 In 1869, Annie married a maternal relative who was a coachman and they had three children.
 One of the children died at age 12 and another, a boy, was born disabled.
 Because of this, she and her husband became heavy drinkers and they eventually separated.
 She moved to Whitechapel and began living with a man who made wire sieves.
 While separated, she received 10 shillings a week allowance from her husband but that stopped when he died.

 “Mrs. Durrell made a statement on Wednesday to the effect that at about half-past five o’clock on the morning of the murder of Mrs. Chapman she saw a man and a woman conversing outside 29, Hanbury-street, the scene of the murder, and that they disappeared very suddenly.
 Mrs. Durrell was taken to the mortuary and identified the body of Chapman as that of the woman whom she saw in Hanbury-street.”